Administer an Azure Active Directory Domain Services managed domain

 Complete the following steps to install the Active Directory Administration tools on the domain joined virtual machine.
 See Technet for more information on installing and using Remote Server Administration Tools.

-- To connect to your VM, open the downloaded RDP file.
+To connect to your VM, open the downloaded RDP file.
 If prompted, click Connect.
-At the login prompt, use the credentials of a user belonging to the 'AAD DC Administrators' group.
-For example, we use 'firstname.lastname@example.org' in our case.
+Use the credentials of a user belonging to the 'AAD DC Administrators' group.
+For example, 'email@example.com'.
 You may receive a certificate warning during the sign-in process.
 Click Yes or Continue to proceed with the connection.

 From the Start screen, open Server Manager.
 Click Add Roles and Features in the central pane of the Server Manager window.